COVID19StatePolicy/SocialDistancing/data/README.md

 ### January 6, 2020 (12:06 pm PST)
 **_Dataset updates_**
 As of today, we have fully transitioned 28 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
-These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Dakota, Oklahoma, Oregon South Dakota, Utah, Vermont, Washington, Wisconsin.
+These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Vermont, Washington, Wisconsin.
 States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

 **_State updates for both datasets_**
 In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Arizona, Arkansas, California, Delaware, Florida, Georgia, Idaho, Indiana, Maine, Michigan, New Hampshire, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, Washington, West Virginia, Wyoming.